koenrane/KR-new-site/content/Mode collapse in RL may be fueled by the update equation.md

 $\begin{aligned}A^\pi(s, a):=\mathbb{E}_{s^{\prime} \sim T(s,a)}\left[R\left(s, a, s^{\prime}\right)+\gamma v^\pi\left(s^{\prime}\right)\right]-v^\pi(s).\end{aligned}$

 Alex thinks this equation is actually pretty messed up, although it looked decent at first.
 The problem is that this advantage can oscillate forever.
-To explain, let's consider a simple bandit problem—one state ("We had a") and two actions ("wedding" and "party") with rewards $R(\text{“We had a wedding”})=1$ and $R(\text{“We had a party”})=.5$.
+To explain, let's consider a simple bandit problem—one state ("We had a") and two actions ("wedding" and "party") with rewards $R(\text{"We had a wedding"})=1$ and $R(\text{"We had a party"})=.5$.

 The failure which happens is: